 Our carpenter/handyman spent half the day on various roofs, or if you prefer, rooves.

 The chickens had to have Hoth-like tunnels dug for them.

 With weather like this you value, and count on, the staple garments.
 Nothing keeps me warmer than my 15 year old L.L.
 Bean Baxter State Parka.
 And having spent time in Baxter State Park in northern Maine, I can attest that it is aptly named.
 Year after year, it does its job.

 At night, I double up my Hanna Andersson long johns.
 We like to keep the upstairs fairly brisk for sleeping, so each bed has two down comforters with white flannel comforter covers.

 Our month-and-a-half old Men's L.L.Bean Zip-Front Wool-Lined Boots were taken out of action by some bad stitching

 What surprisingly let us down this year were the new Men's L.L.
 Bean boots, which came unstitched at the heels only a month and a half into the season.
-This was genuinely problematic as my husband and son then had to share the one good pair of boots.
-Shoveling was done in shifts instead of in conjunction.
 And Beans is currently out of stock in this and similar styles, so even their guarantee doesn't help much.